(954) 846-7663

 flat roof coatings being sprayed by roofing contractor

-7 Best Flat Roof Materials to Consider in 2023
+7 Best Flat Roof Materials to Consider in 2025

 If you aren’t a roofing expert (and let’s be honest, most people you pass on the street aren’t), then you might be surprised to know just how many roofing materials are available.
 “Flat roofing” is a type of roofing material, but it doesn’t stop there.
 There are many types of flat roof materials that all have unique benefits and drawbacks.
-It’s like when you show up at an ice cream shop and are shocked at just how many flavors they can make of one thing!๐Ÿฆ
+It’s like when you show up at an ice cream shop and are shocked at just how many flavors they can make of one thing!🍦

+Selecting the best roof coating can be overwhelming due to the wide variety of options available.
+The best roof coating for your flat roof can improve safety, energy efficiency, and cost-effectiveness by reducing energy consumption, improving roof performance, and lowering maintenance costs.
 You’ll most commonly see flat roofs (which are actually low-slope roofs) on commercial and multi-family properties, but they also exist on certain styles of residential homes.
 Today, we’re going to be taking a closer look at 7 of the best flat roof materials for commercial and residential properties alike.
 Let’s start with the ever-popular EPDM!

 1) EPDM (Ethylene Propylene Diene Terpolymer)

 EPDM is a good nickname instead!
 This popular flat roofing material is a synthetic rubber membrane.
 It’s usually black in color and is most commonly used on larger commercial properties.
 Due to its rubber nature, EPDM is incredibly durable, and it doesn’t show stains very often.
+However, flat roofs, including those with EPDM, are susceptible to UV rays, which can degrade roof membrane surfaces over time.
+Protecting these surfaces is crucial to ensure longevity and resistance to environmental conditions.

-• โœ… Pro: Lifespan of 25-30 years
+• ✅ Pro: Lifespan of 25-30 years

-• โŒ Con: Black material absorbs heat
+• ❌ Con: Black material absorbs heat

 2) PVC (Polyvinyl Chloride)